Weakest Link: International versions

 The format is currently distributed by BBC Studios, the commercial arm of the BBC, following their merger with BBC Worldwide and also is produced by different production companies.
 Australia was the 1st country to adapt the format; not all the international versions share the same title as UK.

 As with the original British version, all of the hosts wear black clothing (or sometimes dark colours with black).
-Most versions also have disciplinarian female hosts, again similar to the British original—with exceptions being Babken Chobanyan (Armenia), Fausto Silva (Brazil), Tasos Tryfonos (Cyprus and Greece), Julien Courbet (France), Riku Nieminen (Finland), Nikolai Fomenko (Russia, 2007-2008), Eamon Dunphy (Ireland), Edu Manzano, Allan K. (both Philippines), Shirō Itō (Japan), Pedro Granger (Portugal), Enrico Papi (Italy), Nikola Kojo (Serbia, 2023-2025), Tseng Yang Qing (Taiwan), Baybars Altuntaş (Turkey), George Gray (United States) and Romesh Ranganathan (United Kingdom, 2021 till now).
+Most versions also have disciplinarian female hosts, again similar to the British original—with exceptions being Babken Chobanyan (Armenia), Fausto Silva (Brazil), Tasos Tryfonos (Cyprus and Greece), Julien Courbet, Vincent Dedienne and Olivier Minne (France), Riku Nieminen (Finland), Nikolai Fomenko (Russia, 2007-2008), Eamon Dunphy (Ireland), Edu Manzano, Allan K. (both Philippines), Shirō Itō (Japan), Pedro Granger (Portugal), Enrico Papi (Italy), Nikola Kojo (Serbia, 2023-2025), Tseng Yang Qing (Taiwan), Baybars Altuntaş (Turkey), George Gray (United States) and Romesh Ranganathan (United Kingdom, 2021 till now).

-Gray, Courbet, Ranganathan and Nieminen are comedians, and those versions were designed to play off comedy.
+Gray, Courbet, Ranganathan, and Nieminen are comedians, and those versions were designed to play off comedy.

 In May 2010, the Croatian adaptation reached its 1,008th episode; the British original is the only version to have reached as many episodes.